Qalipu (Pronounced: ha-lee-boo, Meaning: Caribou)

 Qalipu has no reserve land; it is made up of 67 traditional Mi’kmaq communities, spread out over 9 Electoral Wards.
 An elected Chief and Council govern the Qalipu First Nation.
 Ward Councilors are elected to represent each of the nine Wards.
 Additionally, two Vice-Chiefs represent western and central Newfoundland and the Chief is the official spokesperson and leader of the Qalipu First Nation as a whole.

-Qalipu has three satellite offices located in Glenwood, Grand Falls-Windsor, and St. George’s and its central administrative office is in Corner Brook.
+Qalipu has four satellite offices located in Glenwood, Grand Falls-Windsor, St. George’s, and Stephenville and its central administrative office is in Corner Brook.
 These offices give representation to the regions of our dispersed Mi’kmaq communities.

 Core programs and services are delivered by a growing body of staff.
 Our service offering includes education and training, tourism development, health benefits and services, employment programs, registration assistance, environmental monitoring, culture and heritage and community economic development.
 Qalipu also conducts a variety of special programs which vary from year to year.